openstack-archive/solar/docs/events.md

 |   haproxy.reload    |
 +---------------------+

-<u> - <event>:<action> - <v>
+<u>.<action> - <event> - <v>.<action>

-When connection between several resources created - events connections should be created as well, resource a connect resource b:
+When data connection between several resources created - events connections should be created as well, resource a connect resource b:

-on a changed b reload
+on a.run    changed b.reload
-on a removed b run
+on a.remove changed b.run

 -------------------------------------------------
 Resolving cycles on a data plane